dominikrys/dns-server/README.md

 - Extra nice stuff:
   - Concurrency
   - TCP connections
+  - Resolve using other servers than a root servers
   - Host our own zones?
 Allow to act a authoritative server?
   - DNSSEC?
   - Add SOA records?